 Trusting a GPG key is important for security on clients.
 It is the task of the administrator to decide which keys are needed and can be trusted.
 A software channel cannot be assigned to a client when the GPG key is not trusted.

 Chapter 3.
 Client Contact Methods

-There are a three contact methods how the Uyuni Server can communicate with clients using the Salt protocol.
+There are three contact methods how the Uyuni Server can communicate with clients.
+They are based on Salt protocols.